jspecify/jspecify/docs/docs/spec.md

 ## Multiple "worlds" {#multiple-worlds}

-Some of the rules in this spec come in 2 versions: One version requires a property to hold "in all worlds," and the other requires it to hold only "in some world."
+Some of the rules in this spec come in two versions: One version requires a property to hold "in all worlds," and the other requires it to hold only "in some world."